matsengrp/phippery/docs/introduction.rst

 *highly* multiplexed assays such as PhIP-Seq, which is used to investigate antibody-antigen interactions with comprehensive phage-display libraries.
-The library used in VirScan [#VirScan]_, a general purpose application of PhIP-Seq, comprises of :math:`\mathcal{O}(10^5)` peptides spanning over 1000 individual strains across 206 species of virus.
-There are also specialized library designs, such as in deep mutational scanning for estimating the impact that mutations to a viral protein may have on antibody binding [#PhageDMS]_.
+The library used in VirScan [#VirScan]_, a general purpose application of PhIP-Seq, comprises :math:`\mathcal{O}(10^5)` peptides spanning over 1000 individual strains across 206 species of virus.
+There are also specialized library designs, such as in deep mutational scanning, for estimating the impact that mutations to a viral protein may have on antibody binding [#PhageDMS]_.

 Despite the growing use of the protocol, there is not yet an established set of